Back

 5. Long Island Angel Network

-This NYC angel investors network is set up to encourage seed and early stage companies to set up shops on Long Island.
+This NYC angel investors network is set up to encourage seed and early-stage companies to set up shops on Long Island.
 It should be noted that if they fund your company, they’ll expect you to have a mission-critical portion of your business located on Long Island.
 Investments tend to be between $100,000 and $750,000.
-LIAN is a New York not-for-profit corporation consisting of individual angel investors interested in financing privately held companies or ventures.
+LIAN is a New York not-for-profit corporation with individual angel investors interested in financing privately held companies or ventures.

 nyc angel investors — Long Island Angel Network